William C. Banks

 Office: 300H Dineen Hall

 INSCT Founding Director William C. Banks is SU College of Law Board of Advisors Distinguished Professor and SU Maxwell School Professor of Public Administration and International Affairs.
 During 2015-2016, Banks was Interim Dean of SU Law.
 A teacher and scholar at SU for nearly four decades, under his leadership, INSCT has risen from its inception in 2003 to become a recognized leader in interdisciplinary research and education on national and international security and terrorism.

 Banks is the co-author most recently of Constitutional Law: Structure and Rights in Our Federal System (Carolina Academic Press, forthcoming 2018; with Rod Smolla) and Soldiers on the Home Front: The Domestic Role of the American Military (Harvard, 2016; with Stephen Dycus).
 He is the author, co-author, and/or editor of numerous other titles, including National Security Law (Aspen, 2016) and Counterterrorism Law (Aspen, 2016)—books that have helped set the parameters for these fields of study—as well as Counterinsurgency Law: New Directions in Asymmetric Warfare (Oxford UP, 2012) and New Battlefields/Old Laws: Critical Debates on Asymmetric Warfare (Columbia UP, 2011).

-A graduate of the University of Nebraska (B.A.
-1971) and the University of Denver (J.D.
-1974; M.S.
-1982), Banks joined the faculty of the SU College of Law in 1978.
+Banks joined the SU College of Law faculty in 1978.
 In 1998, he was appointed a Professor of Public Administration in SU’s Maxwell School of Citizenship and Public Affairs, and he was named a Laura J. and L. Douglas Meredith Professor for Teaching Excellence in the same year.
 In 2008, Banks became the first SU College of Law Board of Advisors Distinguished Professor.
 In 2017, the SU Law Class of 2017 bestowed on Banks the Res Ipsa Loquitur Award at their Commencement ceremony, in recognition of his impact on their class both as a teacher and as Interim Dean.
+Also in 2017, Banks was named Senior Fellow at the Center on National Security and the Law, Georgetown Law.